Here are detailed requirements for your layouts

 Note

-there will be distortions associated with disproportionate positioning;
+distortions associated with disproportionate positioning;

 Features of CorelDRAW